netscaler/netscaler-helm-charts/citrix-gslb-controller/README.md

     - The secrets with credentials needs to be created for all the ADC Nodes.

 - Following configurations needs to be done on the ADC's
   - Add a SNIP (The subnet IP address).
-For more information, see [IP Addressing in Citrix ADC](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html).
+For more information, see [IP Addressing in NetScaler](https://docs.citrix.com/en-us/citrix-adc/12-1/networking/ip-addressing.html).
     ```
     add ip <snip> <netmask>
     ```
-  - GSLB sites needs to be configured on all the Citrix ADC which acts as the GSLB Node.
+  - GSLB sites needs to be configured on all the NetScaler which acts as the GSLB Node.
     ```
     add gslb site <sitename> <snip>
     ```